Organize your stay Dominican Republic

 Passport and visas Passport and visas Dominican Republic

 No visa is required for French, Belgian, Swiss or Canadian nationals.
 Since January 2012, a passport valid for more than 6 months after the date of entry has been required to visit the Dominican Republic.
 The entry stamp affixed to the passport entitles the holder to a maximum stay of three months in the country.
 You'll also need to allow for an entry tax of US$10 or €10, the price of a tourist card, which is compulsory (sometimes included in the plane ticket if you've opted for an all-inclusive stay).
-A US$20 exit tax is required for stays of more than 30 days.
+On leaving the country, a tax of US$20 must be paid for stays of more than 30 days.

 Driver's license Driver's license Dominican Republic